Bakelalan Bird Watching Trip Report

 ![]() |

-Several birds were spotted along the trek up, while fewer birds were at the peak.
+Several birds were spotted along the ascent, while fewer were at the peak.
 But as a bonus, the majestic view was breathtaking, especially in the late morning.
 The trail up is considered medium, but I would not recommend it if you have knee or walking issues.
-Please take note of this before going to Pa’ Sarui’s viewpoint.
+Please note this before heading to Pa’ Sarui’s viewpoint.

-The journey up the hill, spotting some birds and seeing the fantastic scenery,, was good enough for our group.
+The journey up the hill, spotting birds and taking in the fantastic scenery, was enough for our group.
 By lunch, we had gone back down and headed back to Cikgu Sang’s home, and after that, we were invited over next door to see the last traditional Lun Bawang Longhouse, which was quite an experience.

 ![]() |